-The Company was incorporated on August 24, 1987 pursuant to the Company Act (British Columbia) (as it then was called).
-On January 12, 2017, at a special meeting of the Company's shareholders, the shareholders approved the increase of the Company's authorized share capital from 100,000,000 Shares to an unlimited number of Shares and the adoption of new articles to better reflect the provisions of the Business Corporations Act (British Columbia).
-On July 11, 2017, the Company adopted an advance notice policy, which was subsequently approved by its shareholders, the shareholders approved the Company's shareholders, the shareholders approved the Company's possible continuance from British Columbia to Ontario pursuant to the Business Corporations Act (Ontario).
-The Company is currently contemplating a continuation to Ontario which may be affected by the Company in the near future, at the discretion of the Board and without further notice to or approval of the shareholders, should the Board determine it to be advantageous to the Company.
+The Company was incorporated on August 24, 1987, pursuant to the Company Act (British Columbia) (as it then was called).
+On January 12, 2017, the Company's shareholders approved the increase of the Company's authorized share capital from 100,000,000 Shares to an unlimited number of Shares and the adoption of new articles to better reflect the provisions of the Business Corporations Act (British Columbia).

 On May 5, 2017, the Company changed its name from "Knightswood Financial Corp." to "Cannabis Wheaton Income Corp." and on May 8, 2017, the Company began trading on the TSXV under its new name and under the trading symbol "CBW".
+On July 11, 2017, the Company adopted an advance notice policy, which was approved by its shareholders on September 8, 2017.
 On June 8, 2018, the Company changed its name to "Auxly Cannabis Group Inc." and on the same date, began trading on the TSXV under its present name and under the trading symbol "XLY".
 On April 20, 2021, the Company began trading on the Toronto Stock Exchange (the "TSX") under the trading symbol "XLY".
-The Company's Shares also trade on the OTC Market's OTCQX under the symbol "CBWTF" and on the Frankfurt Stock Exchange under the symbol "3KF".
+The Company's Shares also trade on the OTC Market's OTCQB under the symbol "CBWTF" and on the Frankfurt Stock Exchange under the symbol "3KF".